beedev-services/new-help-guide/README.md

 This app is a compilation of hints, tips, and tricks regarding web development.
 A guide for a web developer of any skill level.

 ## What is currently live and working?
-Currently at `https://navyladyveteran.com` is the current build in the master branch.
+Currently at https://navyladyveteran.com is the current build in the master branch.
+It is also currently using the api listed below.

 ## What is still needed?
 A few things are still desired for this app.